 With each new subscriber to your list, a nurture sequence starts to build those new relationships in a helpful and interesting way.

 Putting your nurture sequence together will require a little upfront planning and getting each email created within your email marketing platform and scheduled to go out in intervals.
-After that however, it is all on auto-pilot so you can get back to the day-to-day of running the gallery.
+After that, however, it is all on auto-pilot, so you can get back to the day-to-day of running the gallery.